 Building a New Clinical Model

-Tessa’s difficult early years with food allergies motivated me to get proactive about finding her treatment.
+Tessa's difficult early years with food allergies motivated me to get proactive about finding her treatment.
 Now her success with OIT has inspired the creation of a new clinical model.
-It’s a model that can accommodate the complex needs of a food-allergic patient and their family, while recognizing that food allergy can be life-threatening and deserves specialized care.
+It's a model that can accommodate the complex needs of a food-allergic child and their family, while recognizing that food allergy can be life-threatening and deserves specialized patient care.
 I felt driven to help as many families as possible receive specialty care in food allergies, and led a founding team of other food allergy parents, a nationwide Medical Advisory Board, business advisors, and committed clinicians to create Latitude Food Allergy Care.

 Latitude is a clinic 100% focused on food allergy care, providing a personalized and empathetic new approach.
 We have specialized clinicians who are able to thoroughly answer the complex questions of food allergy families through diagnostic tests, food challenges, treatment and long-term support, as well as early food introduction with infants.
 An emphasis on a clear, accurate diagnosis prioritizes patient health and minimizes the burden on a family of unnecessary food avoidance or treatment.

 Since we opened the doors of the first Latitude clinic in California in 2018, it has been incredibly gratifying to have helped so many food allergy patients and families of all ages.

 Rini, a doctor and mother of three, describes why she decided to start oral immunotherapy at Latitude when her youngest, Anjali, was just one year old.
 "This is the time when their immune systems are most malleable," she notes.
 Dr. Rani Maskatia, Latitude's full-time allergist, tailored an evidence-based treatment plan specifically for Anjali’s severe allergies to dairy and cashews.